+65 3129 4104

 • Exact dates, document numbers, and authority names

-• Whether certified true copy is required with the translation
+• Whether a certified true copy is needed with the translation

-• Whether destination country requires apostille/legalisation after notarisation
+• Whether the destination country needs apostille or legalisation after notarisation

-• Whether a sworn translation is required instead (some jurisdictions)
+• Whether a sworn translation is required instead (some countries ask for this)

 AVOID REJECTION